marketingarchitects/n8n-nodes-marketing-architects-node/README.md

 ## Operations

-This node provides three main resource types with the following operations:
+This node provides five main resource types with the following operations:

+### Brand Resource

+- **Get Brand Info**: Retrieve brand information and insights for a given domain

 ### Text Resource